5 Lighting Principles for Parks & Plazas

 Instant

-From the table, it is clear that LEDs have long lifespan up to 50,000 hours and high efficacy without hazardous chemical content.
-Therefore, LED lighting fixtures are the ideal option for parks and plazas lighting system.
+From the table, it is clear that LEDs have a long lifespan of up to 50,000 hours and high efficacy without hazardous chemical content.
+Therefore, LED lighting fixtures are the ideal option for parks and plaza lighting systems.

 Lighting control